-As noted in the Audit Committee's charter, Marchex's management is responsible for preparing the Company's financial statements.
+As noted in the Audit Committee's charter, Marchex's management is responsible for the Company's internal control over financial reporting and preparing the Company's financial statements.
 The Company's independent registered public accounting firm is responsible for auditing the financial statements and internal control over financial reporting.
 The activities of the Audit Committee are in no way designed to supersede or alter those traditional responsibilities.
 The Audit Committee's role does not provide any special assurances with regard to Marchex's financial statements, nor does it involve a professional evaluation of the quality of the audits performed by the independent registered public accounting firm.